What Is Tremelimumab?

 Several landmark trials have shown tremelimumab can stop mesothelioma tumors from growing for periods of time.

 The problem is tremelimumab seems to work well for only a little while.
-The drug usually stops cancer growth for several months before it stops working altogether, a reason why it hasn’t been FDA approved to treat mesothelioma.
+The drug usually stops cancer growth for several months before it stops working altogether, a reason why it hasn’t been approved to treat mesothelioma.

 Initial studies of the drug produced impressive results that haven’t been replicated in larger clinical trials.